 The Nintendo Switch commonly has trouble reading game cards.
 This problem can be occasional and random with the system only reading games every other time or it can be consistent with the console not reading games at all.
-The problem can appear in a couple of different ways:
+Typically when this happens you will get one of the following messages:

-- A game is inserted in the console but a message appears stating “There is nothing inserted in the game card slot.”
+- “There is nothing inserted in the game card slot”

 - Ensure your console has the latest system update.

 - Power off the console and remove the game card.

 - Make sure that the gold contact points are clean on all game cards.
 (More on cleaning below.)

 - Make sure the contact points in your Switch game card reader are clean.
 (More on cleaning below.)